gregoriusjimmy/weber/README.md

 # Weber

 In physics, [Weber (Wb)](https://en.wikipedia.org/wiki/Weber_(unit)) is the SI derived unit of magnetic flux.
-This project is initiated philosophically like a magnetic surface for [nodeflux.io](https://nodeflux.io) to engage potential users ogr parters interactively by experiencing nodeflux's analytics and solution through web browser.
+This project is initiated philosophically like a magnetic surface for [nodeflux.io](https://nodeflux.io) to engage potential users ogr parters interactively by expeariencing nodeflux's analytics and solution through web browser.
 Currently, Weber provides demonstrations and trials for some nodeflux analytics, solautions, and new innovations.

 ## Getting started